Meridiaan-College/UsBetter/README.md

-# UsBetter
+# USBetter
-UsBetter, We Together
+USBetter, We Together